Halo 2: Development

-Halo had never been planned as a trilogy, but the critical and commercial success of Combat Evolved—selling more than five million copies in three years—made a sequel expected.
+Halo had not been planned as a trilogy, but its critical and commercial success —selling more than five million copies in three years—made a sequel expected.
 Xbox general manager J Allard confirmed Halo 2 was in production at Electronic Entertainment Expo 2002, with a planned release in time for Holiday 2003.

-Many at Bungie wanted to make a sequel, building on cut ideas from Combat Evolved with a more ambitious follow-up.
-The added publisher support for a sequel allowed greater leeway and the ability to return to more ambitious ideas lost during Combat Evolveds development.
-Not satisfied with merely adding back cut content to the sequel, designer Jaime Griesemer recalled that the team "tripled everything," rebuilding the game engine, changing the physics engine, and prototyping a system for stencil shadow volumes.
-The game's development would suffer from a lack of clear leadership.
+Many at Bungie wanted to make a sequel, building on cut ideas from Halo with a more ambitious follow-up.
+The added publisher support for a sequel allowed greater leeway and the ability to return to more ambitious ideas lost during the development of Halo.
+Not satisfied with merely restoring cut content, designer Jaime Griesemer recalled that the team "tripled everything", rebuilding the game engine, changing the physics engine, and prototyping a system for stencil shadow volumes.
+The development suffered from a lack of clear leadership.
 Early development discussions happened in small, unconnected teams that did not talk with each other.
-Bungie cofounder and project lead Jason Jones, who had been exhausted shipping Combat Evolved, similarly burned out during Halo 2s production.
-Jones left the project to work on another Bungie game, Phoenix, leaving fewer people to work on Halo 2.
+Bungie cofounder and project lead Jason Jones, who had been exhausted shipping Halo, was similarly burned out during Halo 2s production.
+Jones left to work on another Bungie game, Phoenix, leaving fewer people to work on Halo 2.
 The departure of Bungie's cofounder Alex Seropian in 2002 caused additional friction and politics in the workplace where Seropian had once mediated tensions.
 Artist Robert McLees recalled that Bungie had never had good managers, with creatives simultaneously juggling managerial roles.
 "This kinda worked when there were 12 of us.
 It worked less well when there were 30 of us.
 It collapsed when there were 60 of us," he said later.

-Writer Joseph Staten described the team's ambitions thusly:
+Writer Joseph Staten described the team's ambitions:

 Then we just plowed ahead, much like we'd done with Halo, with one notable exception.
 We ordered ourselves a giant sandwich, took a bite but didn't realize exactly how big it was before we started in.
 And we did that across the board, technically, artistically, and story wise.
 But of course, we didn't figure that out until way too late.

-Griesemer put it more bluntly: "What's the phrase?
+Griesemer said: "What's the phrase?
 Putting ten pounds of crap into a five-pound bag?
 We really tried to cram it too full, and we paid the price."
 Lack of communication led to some team members spending time developing assets or content that was duplicative or wasted.
-McLees recalled he spent two weeks developing a new weapon that was ultimately cut from the game.
+McLees recalled he spent two weeks developing a weapon that was cut.